 Exporting

-Export individual nodes as images, or save and open entire documents as .fig files.
+Export individual nodes as images or .fig subsets, and open full .fig or .pen documents.

 Image Export